Sundridge Park, Bromley

 To the south-east, on Sundridge Avenue, Robert Whyte junior built a grand house for his family in 1899.
 After his death, Whyte’s widow and daughters saw through his plan to create a music room capable of holding up to 80 guests.
 Family concerts featured performances by Sir Adrian Boult, Paul Tortelier and many others.
 In 1968 the house became an arts centre that now attracts around 20,000 people a year to its concerts, art exhibitions, international cinema screenings and classes and workshops of various kinds.

 Several architecturally impressive houses from the mid-20th century are clustered east of Sundridge Park station, on Plaistow Lane, Edward Road and Lodge Road.
-Two of the most highly regarded are Godfrey Samuel’s By the Links (1935) and Ivor Berresford’s cedar-clad Brooklyn (1958).
+Two of the most highly regarded are Godfrey Samuel’s By the Links (1935) and Ivor Berresford’s cedar-clad Brooklyn, which is shown in the photo on the right.
+Inspired by modernist trends in American architecture, Berresford designed Brooklyn for himself and his new wife in 1958.
+He paid £800 for the quarter-acre plot and spent around £3,500 having the house built.
+Today, it could cost almost as much to rent the place for a month.

 Sundridge Park mansion functioned as a luxury hotel until after the Second World War and became a management centre in 1956.
 A new block of residential accommodation was completed in 1970.
-Sundridge Park Manor, as its owners have recently taken to calling it, nowadays focuses on hosting meetings, events, team building excercises and the like.
-It is also available for hire as a wedding venue and provided the backdrop for Channel 4’s 2010 series Wedding House.
+The mansion until recently hosted meetings, events, team building exercises and the like – but within the next few years it seems likely to be converted back to residential use, accompanied by some luxury dwellings in the grounds.

-The Russian anarchist Peter Kropotkin lived for several years at 61 Crescent Road.
-David Bowie spent his childhood from 1955 to 1965 at 4 Plaistow Grove.
+The Russian anarchist Peter Kropotkin lived at 61 Crescent Road for almost half his adult life.
+David Bowie spent much of his childhood (from 1955 to 1965) living at 4 Plaistow Grove.
+Both addresses are located just to the south-west of Sundridge Park station.

 Postcode area: Bromley, BR1